Kaiyrly/eb-1a/2-petition/README.md

 ![](media/exhibits/3_16_book-clay_en_public.png)

-The agency did a good job matching the text color, font, position, and slight rotation.
+The agency did a good job matching the text color, font, position and slight rotation.

 On the other hand, Moovert kept an image intact and added a textual note under it.